-Furthermore the Combating of Terrorism Act of 2010 (No.110(I)/2010) was recently enacted to provide a comprehensive legal framework in the area of terrorism.
-This legislation aligns national law with the EU acquis in this respect and in particular "Council Framework Decision 2002/475/JHA of 13 June 2002 on combating terrorism" as amended by "Framework Decision 2008/919/JHA" and provides an extensive analysis of the offences constituting a terrorist act, including the offences relating to a terrorist group and the offences linked to terrorist activities.
-It also entails adequate provisions regarding, inter alia, (a) the liability of legal persons, (b) inciting, aiding or abetting and attempting a terrorist act, (c) provision of support to terrorist groups etc including financing, (d) effective, proportionate and dissuasive criminal penalties, (e) extraterritorial jurisdiction, (f) the protection of and assistance to victims and (g) international cooperation.
+Furthermore the Combating of Terrorism Law of 2010 (No.110(I)/2010) was enacted to provide a comprehensive legal framework in the area of terrorism.
+This legislation aligns national law with the EU Law it transposing "Council Framework Decision 2002/475/JHA of 13 June 2002 on combating terrorism" as amended by "Framework Decision 2008/919/JHA" and contains an extensive list of the offences constituting a terrorist act, including the definition and offences on terrorist groups and the offences linked to terrorist activities.
+It also includes provisions regarding, inter alia, (a) the liability of legal persons, (b) inciting, aiding or abetting and attempting a terrorist act, (c) provision of support to terrorist groups etc including financing, (d) effective, proportionate and dissuasive criminal penalties, (e) extraterritorial jurisdiction, (f) the protection of and assistance to victims and (g) international cooperation.